 Want to educate your clients about the need for disability insurance?
 Start by making the risk real.
 The goal is not to use scare tactics, but rather to inform and educate them about trends and conditions that may become an issue during their working years.
-Did you know?
-Far more disability claims are filed between the ages of 50 and 59 than any other age group.
+A good approach is to provide information about the top two disabling conditions: musculoskeletal conditions and cancer.

 Financial implications of cancer

-The conditions cited above are all too common, and ones that almost every client will be able to relate to a family member, colleague, or friend.
-Improved procedures, medications, and treatments come with a cost.
+Better treatments are leading to better outcomes, but improved procedures and medications come with a cost.
 Without income replacement, financial health deteriorates as physical health improves.
 Most Americans wouldn’t dream of going without health insurance but overlook the economics of going without a paycheck when it is needed most.

 DIS helps financial professionals teach, inspire and motivate clients to protect themselves with disability insurance.
 Whether you’re working with employers, business owners, or individual clients, we’ll help you present the best product for the situation.
 Call us today for quote or to learn more about the importance of disability insurance.